quality-liquid/cupid_code/Documentation/Design/Testing/testing_design.md

 6. Click "Rate Dater"
 7. Enter a message describing your rating, and select a heart count.
 8. Click "Send"

 Verify results:
 1. Login as the dater (use a new container/profile, incognito/private, or logout first)
     - username: bob@cupidcode.com
     - password: password
 2. Use the sidebar to navigate to "Feedback"
-3. You should see your new review in the list.
+3. You should see your new review at the bottom of the list.